 Please read this leaflet carefully before you start using Sumatriptan Generichealth Tablets.Download CMI (PDF) Download large text CMI (PDF)

 Please read this leaflet carefully before you start taking Sumatriptan generichealth.

 This leaflet answers some common questions about Sumatriptan generichealth.
 It does not contain all of the available information.

 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the expected benefits of you taking Sumatriptan generichealth tablets against the risks this medicine could have for you.
+Your doctor has weighed the expected benefits of you taking Sumatriptan generichealth against the risks this medicine could have for you.